microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 `InitializeSystem()` does the following:

- * Sets up the I2C communications on the Raspberry Pi 2 or 3
+ * Sets up the I2C communications on the Upboard

  * Configures the port expander to be able to turn the LED on and off and to get the tactile switch status